brian-mcclune-nnl/ai-at-work/slides.md

 <div style="flex: 1;">

-**For Skeptics:**
+**For the skeptical**
-- Try asking ChatGPT or Claude to explain a technology concept
+- Try asking ChatGPT or Spyglass to explain a technology concept
 - Request sources and verify the information independently
 - Start with learning, not code generation